inrupt/solid-common-vocab-js/README.md

 `LitVocabTermRdfLib` both extend this class, and therefore provide the same interface (except for the constructor, where the RDF factory becomes implicit).

+The lit-vocab-term libraries are distributed as a GitHub NPM packages:
+- `@inrupt/lit-vocab-term-base`
+- `@inrupt/lit-vocab-term-rdf-ext`

+For more information about Github NPM packages, please visit [the dedicated documentation](https://help.github.com/en/github/managing-packages-with-github-packages/configuring-npm-for-use-with-github-packages).

 ### Introductory example

 For example, if we have the following simple RDF vocabulary: